Far Beyond the Stars: Reception

 In 2012, Den of Geek ranked this the fourth-best episode of Star Trek: Deep Space Nine, praising the cast's performances, and called it "a treat" to see the actors such as Michael Dorn and Rene Auberjonois without their alien makeup and prosthetics.

 The A.V.
 Club's Zack Handlen said that by escaping the "trap" of cloaking its concerns in "pure symbol" that some other Star Trek episodes fall into, the episode ends up creating something unique.
 Empire ranked "Far Beyond the Stars" 4th out of the 50 top episodes of any show Star Trek as of 2016.
 They also said that seeing the cast out of makeup was an "added bonus".
 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this "essential" episode, and said it is probably the best of the series.
 In 2019, Den of Geek included it among the top 12 best morality plays of the Star Trek franchise.

 The Chicago Tribune praised the episode for having the racism it showed be on Earth, and not on some "far-flung planet".
 They also argued the episode would "shatter whatever remnants of that opposition [to Avery Brook's casting which still] linger".
-The Pittsburgh Post-Gazette agreed, and said fans will consider this the "most remarkable episode in the history of Deep Space Nine", and that once Lofton's character says the "N-word" – a rare departure from the franchise's generally inoffensive language – they knew they were "not on Vulcan any more".
+The Pittsburgh Post-Gazette agreed, and said fans will consider this the "most remarkable episode in the history of Deep Space Nine", and that once Lofton's character (Jimmy) says the "N-word" – a rare departure from the franchise's generally inoffensive language – they knew they were "not on Vulcan any more".